Bikepacking Big Bend: The Other Side of Nowhere

 While Big Bend NP’s dramatic landscape is certainly worth a visit, its neighboring hermanito, Big Bend Ranch State Park, is the place that draws mountain bikers, with it endless stretches of singletrack and epic jeep trails.
 The relatively new park is laced with 230+ miles of rideable off-road tracks, an IMBA Epic, and countless options for backcountry camping.
 The former working ranch is spread over a beautiful 300,000+ acre tract of Chihuahuan desert canyonlands carved by the Rio Grand.

 Most of the park sit between 2,500 and 5,500 feet in elevation.
 Although the trails are based on old jeep roads, the park has been nurturing mountain biking as a salient activity, and there are now great stretches of well-hewn singletrack, most notably the Contrabando Dome Loop.
 The riding surface ranges from smooth and fast lines to technically rough and rocky features.
 There are long and flowing sections, as well as tight thorny areas with periodic ledges and dips into sandy and loose rock washes.
 These amazing desert trail conditions can throw a bit of everything your way.

 - Epic singletrack: Crystal Trail and the Contrabando Dome Loop.

 - Zone camping near Chorro Vista with unbelievable views. #leavenotrace

-- The interesting flora and fauna of the Chihuahua Desert.
+- Interesting flora and fauna in the Chihuahua Desert.